CyberFlameGO/svnpython/Doc/library/ctypes.rst

    >>> bar.values = None
    >>>

-..
 XXX list other conversions...

 Sometimes you have instances of incompatible types.
-In C, you can cast one type into another type.  ``ctypes`` provides a ``cast`` function which can be used in the same way.
+In ``C``, you can cast one type into another type.  ``ctypes`` provides a ``cast`` function which can be used in the same way.
 The ``Bar`` structure defined above accepts ``POINTER(c_int)`` pointers or :class:`c_int` arrays for its ``values`` field,